These four steps can mitigate your risk and be the difference between a quick response to a cyberattack and one that grows unwieldy.

 At the same time, it’s challenging for leaders to gain an understanding of the full scope of a loss.
 Many companies don’t understand how a ransomware attack will affect their balance sheet or operations.

 There’s no silver bullet to guarantee protection, but if you combine technology with people, processes and external support, you’ll be in the best possible position.
-Here are our recommendations to best prepare for and mitigate the damage from a ransomware attack.
+Here are four critical steps to help you rethink ransomware attack preparedness and risk.

 1. Cycle through the cyber loop